Search and filter the chemical list in GuideME

 TRI Chemicals Classified as OSHA Carcinogens

-TRI Basis of OSHA Carcinogens lists those chemicals considered to be carcinogens under the requirements of the Occupation Safety and Health Administration (OSHA) and the basis for the classifications.
+Basis of TRI OSHA Carcinogen Designation (pdf) : Lists chemicals considered to be carcinogens under the requirements adopted from the Occupational Safety and Health Administration (OSHA) (see 40 CFR §372.38(a)) and the basis for the classifications.

 Persistent Bioaccumulative Toxic (PBT) Chemicals